 Economics and Management School

 Honoured as “the forefather of Chinese business education”, the Economics and Management School of Wuhan University (EMS) has a long history.
 It dates back to 1893 in the Qing Dynasty, when Zhang Zhidong, the governor of Hubei and Hunan provinces, founded the “Ziqiang (Self-Reliance) Institute.”
 This included a division of commerce and business and was, in practice, the earliest business education institution in China confirmed by the Chinese Ministry of Commerce.
-In January, 2001, the Wuhan University established its first Business School through the merger of 5 different schools from 3 universities.
-In August 2005, the Business School was renamed as the Economics and Management School (EMS) and was relocated into a purpose-built office building.
+In January 2001, the Wuhan University established its first Business School through the merger of 5 different schools from 3 universities.
+In August 2005, the Business School was renamed as the Economics and Management School (EMS) and was relocated to a purpose-built office building.
 It offers 30,000m² of offices and teaching facilities which have been fully equipped with state-of-art teaching and research facilities together with an extensive library dedicated to economics and management and a nation-wide show-case research lab centre.
 Within its two broad subject disciplines of Economics and Management, the School has 4 first-level disciplines, all with the right to award Masters, PhD and post-doctoral qualifications.
 It has one national key first-level discipline and 7 national key secondary disciplines, all of which are distinguished qualifications within either the national higher education system or Hubei province itself.
 In September 2010, the School was offering 20 doctoral programmes, 25 master programmes, 10 professional master degree programmes (such as MBA, EMBA, etc), 19 undergraduate programmes and 7 experimental-teaching undergraduate classes.